Infixo/CS2-RealEco/Thunderstore/README.md

   - And not by like 10% or 20% because this is possible due to e.g. wealth factors, but it is 5-6 times more in bigger cities (300k) than in smaller cities (30k).
   - As a result, in bigger cities the demand for some resources skyrockets to absurd amounts.
   - The mod fixes that and the average consumption per cim is stable.

+### Garbage fee adjustment (v0.2)
+  - The garbage fee in the vanilla game may cause some industrial companies to not level-up.
+  - The mod lowers the garbage fee so those companies will level-up.

 ## Technical